Egyptian cobra: Habitat

-Naja haje occurs in a wide variety of habitats like, steppes, dry to moist savannas, arid semi-desert regions with some water and vegetation.
+Naja haje occurs in a wide variety of habitats such as steppes, dry to moist savannas, arid semi-desert regions with some water and vegetation.
 This species is frequently found near water.
 The Egyptian cobra is also found in agricultural fields and scrub vegetation.
 It also occurs in the presence of humans, where it often enters houses.
 It is attracted to villages by rodent pests (rats) and domestic chickens.
 There are also notes of the Egyptian cobra swimming in the Mediterranean Sea, and is often found in water.